a/perture is pleased to present selected student short films from the Ambrosia Film Festival at

-a/perture is pleased to present selected short films curated by the Out at the Movies Film Festival on screen before selected features.
+a/perture presented selected short films curated by the Out at the Movies Film Festival on screen before selected features during Summer 2022.

 One More Please directed by Aleksei Borovikov precedes several film screenings in September